darknight/tabby-interview/technical-writing/README.md

 ### Feed

-The only job of `feed` is to calculate all the occurrences of each word for the given input (after normalization and pre-tokenization).
+The responsibility of `feed` is to calculate all the occurrences of each word for the given input (after normalization and pre-tokenization).
 Then save the result to `words` field of `BpeTrainer`.

 ```rust
 pub struct BpeTrainer {